Gulab Khandelwal

-Gulab Khandelwal (21 February 1924 – 2 July 2017) was an Indian poet who wrote poetry in different forms such as Lyrics, Sonnets, Rubais (Quatrains), Dohas (Couplets), Odes, Elegies, Lyrical Ballads, Epics, Poetic Dramas, Ghazals, and Masnavi with equal felicity.
+Gulab Khandelwal (21 February 1924 – 2 July 2017) was an Indian poet who wrote poetry in different forms such as Lyrics, Sonnets, Rubais (Quatrains), Dohas (Couplets), Odes, Elegies, Lyrical Ballads, Epics, Poetic Dramas, Ghazals, and Masnavi.
 He even introduced some of these forms into Hindi literature and, apart from Hindi, has also written poetry in Urdu and English.
 The span of his poetic language touches upon Sanskrit on one end and Urdu on the other.
 Gulab Khandelwal died in Ohio on 2 July 2017.

 Education

 Gulab Khandelwal was born in the town of Navalgarh, Rajasthan (India).
 He spent his childhood and received his early education at Gaya, Bihar.
 He received his undergraduate education at the Banaras Hindu University, graduating with a BA in 1943.
 While in Banaras, his inborn poetic faculty matured when he came into contact with the great luminaries of Hindi Literature.
 He met poets such as Suryakant Tripathi 'Nirala', Maithili Sharan Gupt, Ayodhya Prasad Upadhyay 'Hariaudh', Harivansh Rai Bachchan, and Bedhab Banarasi.
 He also met critics such as Pt.
 Ramchandra Shukla, Nand Dulare Bajpai, and Pt.
-ShriNarayan Chaturvedi.
+Shrinarayan Chaturvedi.
 Further early influences include scholars such as Dr. Sampurnanand, Kamlapati Tripathi, and Sitaram Chaturvedi.